VOLT

 sendCommand<T>(command, payload?, timeout?): Promise<T | undefined>

-Sends a request to the VOLT server and waits for a response.
-Uses a UUID-keyed request/response pattern with timeout.
+Sends a request to the VOLT server and waits for a response, using a UUID-keyed request/response pattern with timeout.

 // Send a command and wait for response